Tax & Residency · Last updated 2 June 2026

 Portugal

-The Non-Habitual Resident (NHR) scheme is effectively dead for new applicants as of 2024.
-Portugal was the go-to for UK retirees and remote workers for years, but that door has closed.
-There are still some advantages for specific income types, and the lifestyle is wonderful, but the tax benefits that made it a relocation hotspot have largely evaporated.
+The Non-Habitual Resident (NHR) scheme is effectively closed for new applicants as of 2024.
+Portugal was the go-to for UK retirees and remote workers for years, but that door has largely closed.
+There are still some advantages for specific income types, and the lifestyle is wonderful, but the tax benefits that made it a relocation hotspot have substantially diminished.

 Channel Islands and Isle of Man